 Rastafest Reggae Music Festival is a continuation of international and national Rastafarian initiatives in Canada and Jamaica, namely: Rastafari Cultural Workshop in Toronto – 1977; the First International Rastafarian Conference in Toronto – 1982; the Second International Rastafarian Conference in Jamaica – 1983; Voice of Thunder: Dialogue with Nyah Binghi Elders in Toronto – 1984; Kulchajam in Toronto – 1985; Rastafest in Toronto, Ottawa and Montreal – 1993; Rastafest in Ottawa – 1994/1995; Rastafest in Jamaica – 1996/1998/2012; Rastafest at Harbourfront from Saturday, August 5th to Sunday, August 6th, 2006 and at York University on Saturday, September 30th, 2006.
 The festival was staged at York University from July 19th to July 22nd, 2007 however due to the overwhelming support from the patrons Rastafest ventured out to the Jane and Finch community and was successfully staged in the parking lot of Jane and Finch Mall from 2008 to 2010.
 The festival flourished in numbers in the parking of Jane Finch Mall despite the negative stereotype of the Jane Finch community.
 To accommodate the steady growth of the audience the organization decided to move the festival from the Jane Finch community to Downsview Park in 2011.
 Rastafest continued to flourish when over 10,000 people passed through Downsview Park from 2011 to 2016.

-In 2017 Rastafest found a permanent home when the festival was staged at the north property of Black Creek Pioneer Village, 7060 Jane Street, North of Steeles Avenue West.
-This year Rastafest is back at its permanent home at the north property of Black Creek Pioneer Village on Saturday, August 18th, 2018 from 1:00 pm to 11:00 pm.
-We will see the village rock and sway to the sounds of Reggae’s finest artists/bands while enjoying children/youth entertainment in the amusement park, drumming and chanting with Nyah Binghi drummers, a unique one of a kind Kijiji market place with authentic arts and crafts, exotic Caribbean food and a health and wellness community fair.
+This year, Rastafest will take place in the parking lot at the Toronto Plaza Hotel on Saturday, August 18th, 2018 from 1:00 pm to 11:00 pm.
+Rock and sway to the sounds of Reggae’s finest artists/bands while enjoying children/youth entertainment in the amusement park, drumming and chanting with Nyah Binghi drummers, a unique one of a kind Kijiji market place with authentic arts and crafts, exotic Caribbean food and a health and wellness community fair.

 MISSION AND VISION